DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 The focus of the following guidance is on business logic only.
 Critical details which would be necessary for real-world usage have been left out.
 For example, [authentication](#connect-to-the-API) is not detailed.

-{inset-text}This guidance is written for [API version 3.0.0](/api-reference/reference-v3.html), and therefore all endpoints reference `v3`.
-Providers should view specifications for the API version their systems are integrated as appropriate.{/inset-text}
+<div class="govuk-inset-text">This guidance is written for [API version 3.0.0](/api-reference/reference-v3.html), and therefore all endpoints reference `v3`.
+Providers should view specifications for the API version their systems are integrated as appropriate.</div>

 ## Overview of API requests